- About US

 Centrally located in downtown New Bedford and downtown Boston, the Massachusetts divorce & family law attorneys at Wilkinson & Finkbeiner, LLP, provide our clients with the highest level of legal representation in all family law matters.

 Our Boston divorce attorneys have decades of litigation and family law experience, handling divorce, child custody and support actions from the simplest “uncontested” cases to extremely complex cases involving nationally recognized personalities.

 When faced with divorce, legal separation, paternity, child support, custody, modification of a judgment, or a nullity case, it is extremely important that your attorney is skilled in the family law issue that is presented in your case.Read More+

-We offer a private, free consultation with the divorce attorneys in our Boston & New Bedford offices to discuss the issues involved in your case and to consider your options.
+We offer a private, free consultation with the divorce attorneys in our Boston, New Bedford or Hingham offices to discuss the issues involved in your case and to consider your options.

 While we cannot provide legal advice to individuals that are not clients, during this free initial meeting we can describe the law as it may apply to your case and the options that are available to you.